Having good gear makes bass fishing an enjoyable hobby.

 There are so many different types of lures, each with its own, specific purpose, so choosing can be a daunting task.

-In this buying guide we’ll offer our recommendations for the best lures of 2020, and give you some helpful information to make shopping for lures a little bit easier.
+In this buying guide we’ll offer our recommendations for the best lures for bass, and give you some helpful information to make shopping for lures a little bit easier.

-Our Reviews Of The Best Bass Fishing Lures
+Our Reviews Of The Best Bait For Bass

 BICO BOX – BASS FISHING JIGS SET

-BiCO Original Jigs are multipurpose 3/8 oz lead-free bass jigs engineered to last, owing to their durability and exceptionally snag-resistant properties.
+BiCO Original Jigs are multipurpose 3/8 oz lead-free bass jig heads engineered to last, owing to their durability and exceptionally snag-resistant properties.

 Yamamoto Senko Bait